edocrippaofficial/MiaHotStart/README.md

 - You can turn off everything if you don't want it or want to implement it in another way

-- Run it like "node index.js", this is useful for tools like `clinicjs doctor` that need a node process and, of course, for code clearance
+- Run it like "node index.js", this is useful for tools like `clinicjs doctor` that need a node process and, of course, for code clarity

 - Easy typescript integration